Answering Behavioral Interview Questions: Your Greatest Accomplishments

 “What is your greatest accomplishment?” is a behavioral interview question.

-Some variations include: “What are you most proud of?”, “What were your biggest wins in your most recent role?,” “Tell me about a time when you went above and beyond the call of duty.”
+Some variations include: “What are you most proud of?”, “What were the biggest wins in your most recent role?,” “Tell me about a time when you went above and beyond the call of duty.”

 Before we dive into how to answer this particular question, a quick refresher on the concept of behavioral interviews: Behavioral interview questions are the ones that ask you for specific examples of past work experiences.
 The ones that start with “Tell me about a time when you…” or “Give me an example of…”